-Spring MVC abstracts the Java servlet container implementation away from you almost completely, this allows you to migration from Tomcat quite easily.
+Spring MVC abstracts the Java servlet container implementation away from you almost completely, this allows you to migrate from Tomcat quite easily.

 Spring Boot is a very popular Java framework for creating standalone, production ready web applications.
 In this series of blog posts, we are going to walk through using Spring Boot 2.0 to build and deploy a simple CRUD REST application.